Need pest help? Save $50 on your first recurring service today with code GET50

 What You Can Do

-Huntsman spiders sometimes enter structures while foraging for prey and they might squeeze under doors and windows when looking to find a more hospitable environment to escape from the extreme summer heat.
-To exclude these spiders, replace any screens on your doors or windows that are ripped or torn.
+Huntsman spiders, also known as wood spiders, sometimes enter structures while foraging for prey.
+They may also squeeze under doors and windows as they're looking to find a more hospitable environment to escape from the extreme summer heat.
+To keep huntsman spiders out, replace any screens on your doors or windows that are ripped or torn.
 Also, replace worn window and door seals and caulk cracks in the home’s foundation or siding since doing so helps prevent spiders or insects from getting inside.

 • Wear shoes when you are outside, particularly in the evening since huntsman spiders are more active at night than during the day.